vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/verify_omnia_service.rst

-Step 6: Verify the Status of Omnia Core Container Service and Dependent Services
+Step 6: Verify the status of Omnia Core Container Service and associated services
 =================================================================================
 After deploying the Omnai Core Container, you can verify that the Omnia core service and its dependent services are running correctly.